whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 ### References

-[xxx-opendemocracy zapatista women law as it is lived today]
+[xxx-opendemocracy zapatista women law as it is lived today]-aaa (Marcos, 2014)

 [xxx-huron farmers of the north|p71]-aaa (Trigger, 1969, 71)